Annual Earnings Exemption

 If you have a disability and get disability assistance you can still work and earn money.
 Money you earn, up to a certain amount, does not change the amount on your monthly payment.
 You can earn money anytime during the year and there is no monthly limit.

-The annual earnings exemption applies to money you earn between January 1 and December 31 of each year.
+The annual earnings exemption applies to money you earn from January 1–December 31.
 The remaining exemption doesn’t carry over year to year.
 You will receive a new exemption limit each year.
 The exemption limits are:

 - $12,000 for a single person with the Persons with Disabilities designation

 - $24,000 for a family where both adults have the Persons with Disabilities designation

-You can use your annual earnings exemption anytime during the year without affecting your monthly payment amount.
+You can use your annual earnings exemption anytime during the year.
 For example, you may work a lot in some months and less in others.
-You will not have any money deducted from your assistance cheque until you earn more than your annual limit for that calendar year.
+It won’t affect your monthly assistance amount until you earn more than your annual limit for that calendar year.

 Any money you earn over the annual earnings exemption limit will be deducted dollar for dollar from your assistance payment.
-However, you always keep 100 per cent of any money you earn yourself.
-You may want to keep track of your earnings if you expect to earn more than the annual limit before the end of the calendar year.
+But, you always keep 100 per cent of any money you earn yourself.
+You may want to keep track of your income, especially if you expect to earn more than the annual limit before the end of the calendar year.
 You’ll receive a letter after you’ve reached 75 per cent of your exemption limit.

-If you start disability assistance part way through the year, your annual earnings exemption amount is prorated based on the number of months remaining in the calendar year.
+If you start disability assistance part way through the year, we’ll calculate your annual earnings exemption amount based on the number of months remaining in the calendar year.

 If there is a change in your family, your annual earnings exemption limit will change depending on your new circumstance.